HrithikMJ/Letterbonk/README.md

          ~the log has been moved to a csv(comma seperated values) file

       -planning to add a menu item where you can DELETE or DISPLAY specific values using keywords

+       -(hotfix)fixed a bug where the highscores diplay in a random order(now they'll be displayed as highest score first)